AlecThomson/arrakis/docs/source/pipeline.rst

 You can optionally pass a configuration file (with the :code:`--config` argument) to set the options you prefer.
 An example file in contained in :file:`spiceracs/.default_config.txt`.

+For extra information you can refer to the API:

+* :py:mod:`spiceracs.processSPICE`